 For rates and other inquiries, please contact me at mail [at] thijsvissia.nl.

-I’m currently working on a collaborative website on ecological crises and their link with the history and social relations of capitalism, geared towards a sense of alternatives, and aimed at a Dutch-language public.
+I’ve been working on a collaborative website about ecological/climate crisis and the social relations of capitalism, geared towards a sense of alternatives, and aimed at a Dutch-language public: abstracteaarde.nl

-The aim is to build a shared tool for translating and sharing texts and fragments, and to build a critical dictionary on these topics.
-Building an initial functional multi-author site will likely take until late 2019/early 2020.
+The aim is to have a tool for translating and sharing a rich base of stimulating texts and fragments, and to build a critical dictionary on these topics.
+The current website is a starting point for publishing articles.
+A planned multi-author publishing site will take a little longer to produce.

 Should you be interested in contributing or have any comments or suggestions, please e-mail me at the above address.